 LARKWOOD BRIDGE CLOSED: Portions of Convent Road NE and Larkwood Drive NE are CLOSED to all traffic on both sides of the Larkwood Bridge for bridge replacement.
 There will be no access from one section of Larkwood to the other.
 Please refer to the MAP for more details.
+This project is scheduled for completion around Christmas 2019.

 UPCOMING HOLIDAY CLOSINGS: